linkTDP/BigDataAnalysis_TweetSentiment/README.md

 - `DeriveTweetSentimentEasy.py`: This script uses AFINN-111.txt as vocabulary to try to assign a sentiment score to a tweet.
 - `NewTermSentimentInference.py`: This script try to assign a sentiment score to the words that are not present in AFINN-111.txt based on the sentiment score of a group of tweets.
 - `SentiWordnet.py`: This script uses SentiWordNet as vocabulary to try to assign a sentiment score to a tweet.
 The metrics of the scoring and the annotation process are more complex in this script.

+###Document Sentiment Classification###

+The script is called `DocumentSentimentClassification.py` and implements a simple method for document sentiment classification. it possible to set some configuration parameters in the top of Python script:

+- FILE_NAME -> name of the file .txt on which you want execute the classification
+- API_KEY_BING -> Api Key Bing [http://it.bing.com/dev/en-us/dev-center](Bing Dev)
+- API_KEY_GOOGLE -> Api Key for Custom Search Api [https://cloud.google.com/console](Google Api Console)
+- USE_GOOGLE -> Enable (True) or Disable (False) the use of the Google Api for Custom Search ( 100 query for day without have to pay )